-Sometimes unfortunate circumstances cause a child to be removed from his/her home and placed in Foster Care.
+Sometimes unfortunate circumstances causes a child to be removed from his/her home and placed in Foster Care.
 Concilio recruits foster parents with warm hearts and loving homes to provide temporary care to foster children.
 A select team of dedicated foster care case managers strive to reunite them with their natural families or facilitate adoption.

 To read about some of our current foster parents, check out some of the stories below: